jacobp24/bookworm_rec/README.md

 - Which book would be a good read related to my current book?
 - What books have similar plots to a book I liked?
 - What are the popular or trending books in a particular genre?
-- What books have people who share my interests rated highly?

-### Time permitting (stretch)
- - Where can I buy that book or is it available?
- - Are there new releases or popular books that match my tastes?
- - Can I find hidden gems or underrated books that match my tastes?

-## Goal for Project Output
+## Project Purpose
-- We will create a simple UI for users to receive recommendations for books that they might like to read.
+- We created a simple UI for users to receive recommendations for books that they might like to read.
-Users can input variables such as: previous book(s) that they have enjoyed, authors, titles, years, and/or similar plots, and the tool will make selections for other books they may wish to read.
-(Exact parameters tbd; part of our project will be to explore the optimal model and parameters for our rating system).
-- (Stretch) The tool will also provide a link to purchasing the book on Amazon or other venues.
+- While there are many book recommenders available, ours stands out because it offers a multi-modal approach for diverse preferences of users.
+- Users can search by author, book, genre, or even plot, with different search algorythms optimized for each modality.
+- We use a leading edge semantic search approach for several of our search modes.
+- And we are 100% not advertise influenced!

+## Limitations
+- This project is a proof of concept, executed on a small dataset (~13K books total after data cleaning), with some data sparsity even within those books.
+As such, some searches may return no or limited results.
+- We'd love to see the work extended to a larger dataset!
+- When a user tries to search based on a book or an author that is not in our dataset, we let them know and encourage them to search another way.

 ## Repository Structure